alfonmedela/spot_the_mask/README.md

 ### Classification CNN

 I trained a DenseNet201 with fastai library with mixup and a final 2 epochs without mixup.
-I splitted the data into 90% train and 10% validation and achieved an logloss of 0.01019 on the public leaderboard.
+I splitted the data into 90% train and 10% validation and achieved a **logloss of 0.01019** on the public leaderboard.
 This without any further tricks.
 However, we can improve our models performance or at least its confidence by splitting the image into tiles and predicting all of them.

 ![submission](https://github.com/alfonmedela/spot_the_mask/blob/master/imgs/cnn_pred.PNG)